 Jennifer says, "We owe getting this far to our husbands, my brothers, family, friends, and neighbors.
 Without all the hard labor they have given to us, we would not be this close to opening.
 Thank God for hard-working, giving, loving people!"

-Since 2013, Preservation Station Market and Event Center has had over 55 Market Days, the first weekend of every month- each with over 100 vendors, live music, and delicious food.
-The entire facility is full of over 60 shops that are open daily Tuesday, Wednesday and Thursday 10 a.m. to 5 p.m., Friday and Saturday 10 a.m. to 9 p.m., and Sunday 10 a.m. to 5 p.m.
+Since 2013, Preservation Station Market and Event Center has had over 75 Market Days - each with over 100 vendors, live music, and delicious food.
+The entire facility is full of over 60 shops that are open daily Tuesday through Saturday 10 a.m. to 5 p.m. and Sunday 9 a.m. to 5 p.m.
 Both Deborah and Jennifer have been blessed by the wonderful vendors, friendships and employees that have crossed their paths.

 In 2016, Deborah Coomes left nursing to be with Preservation Station Market and Event Center full-time, and in 2018 Jennifer Higdon left teaching to also be at Preservation Station Market and Event Center full-time.
 Both are looking forward to taking the facility to the next-level.
 Jennifer Higdon’s dream is for the place to one day be published in Country Living Magazine, since her dream began with photos she cut out of the magazine and pasted to a vision board, after reading the first story published on the Junk Gypsies and other similar stories of people with a unique passion for old things.